Foreign relations of the Sahrawi Arab Democratic Republic: Current diplomatic relations

-A total of 36 states presently maintain diplomatic relations with the SADR.
+A total of 35 states presently maintain diplomatic relations with the SADR.
 Of these, 28 have continuously maintained relations with SADR without any interruptions.
 As of 6 August 2018, Botswana is the most recent nation to have formally established diplomatic relations with the Sahrawi Arab Democratic Republic.
-Eight states have frozen or canceled relations with the SADR in the past, but later resumed them.
+Seven states have frozen or canceled relations with the SADR in the past, but later resumed them.
 As of 20 September 2022, South Sudan is the most recent nation that reestablished diplomatic relations with SADR.